-The fact that accidents causation theories disagree whether a truthful representation of the multidimensional interactions in major events is achievable or not turns risk assessment validation and trust in risk management into a challenging research topic.
+The fact that accidents causation theories disagree whether major events are preventable or not turns risk assessment validation and trust in risk management into a challenging research topic.
 Although any model will imply the reduction of the complexity of operational reality, some attributes can be extracted from accident causation models in order to establish an acceptable framework to verify the applicability and accurateness of risk management strategies.

-It is disputed if the study of successful cases, as argued by high-reliability organisations theorists, will give some insight into the unusual, rare interfaces observed in major accidents.
-In contrast, the identification of common patterns arising from interactions between human factors, technological aspects and organisations during catastrophic events seems to be a reasonable approach to support a verification strategy for risk analysis, at least to certify that lessons learned from previous accidents were contemplated in current studies.
-This novel approach might help in reducing the gap pointed out by Skogdalen and Vinnem (2012) when analysing a number of quantitative risk analysis from the Norwegian Oil & Gas industry.
+It is disputed if the study of success cases, as argued by high-reliability organisations theorists, will give some insight into the unusual, rare interfaces observed in major accidents.
+In contrast, the identification of common patterns arising from interactions between human factors, technological aspects and organisations during catastrophic events seems to be a reasonable approach to subsidise a verification strategy for risk analysis, at least to certify that lessons learned from previous accidents were contemplated in current studies.
+This novel approach might help reducing the gap pointed out by Skogdalen and Vinnem (2012) when analysing a number of quantitative risk analysis from the Norwegian Oil & Gas industry.
 They identified that human and organisational factors (HOFs) were not taken into account during the estimation of the probabilities of a blowout.
 In contrast, the Deepwater Horizon blowout was deeply associated with HOFs such as work practice, training, communication, procedures, quality control and management.
 Previous analysis of 238 major accidents (Moura et al., 2016) also indicated that 95% of these events presented some sort of organisational contribution to the undesired outcome, and 57% were directly associated with human factors, highlighting the importance of considering these significant features to develop realistic safety studies.